mikeasilva/handbook-diff/markdown/27-temple-ordinances-for-the-living.md

 The purpose of the temple is to administer ordinances for eternity.
 For this reason, marriages for time only are no longer performed in temples.

-For the policy on sealing a couple who were married in the temple for time only, see [38.4.1.6](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number78-p2551#title_number78).
+For the policy on sealing a couple who were married in the temple for time only, see [38.4.1.7](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number78-p2551#title_number78).

 27.3.4

-### Who May Attend a Temple Marriage or Sealing
+### Who May Attend a Temple Sealing

-Couples should invite only close family members and friends to a temple marriage or sealing.
+Couples should invite only close family members and friends to a temple sealing.
 Accountable members must be endowed and have a current temple recommend to attend.

 Some members of record are not baptized due to an intellectual disability, and some are baptized but not endowed for the same reason.
-The stake president may authorize them to observe the temple marriage or sealing of their living siblings if they:
+The stake president may authorize them to observe the temple sealing of their living siblings if they:

 * Are at least 18 years old.